Olivia Jade Posts Seductive Bathroom Selfies

 Likely in an effort to avoid hate messages, Olivia chose to restrict the comment section on her photo.
 Thus, the only people that are able to comment upon it are those whom she follows back on the platform already.

-As The Inquisitr previously reported, Olivia and her sister Bella are trying to go back to their normal lives after their parents involvement in the college admissions scandal.
-While are are not able to publicly discuss the upcoming trial or defend themselves against allegations, they have still been trying to enjoy their lives, inside sources say.
+As The Inquisitr previously reported, Olivia and her sister Bella are trying to go back to their normal lives after their parents’ involvement in the college admissions scandal.
+While they are not able to publicly discuss the upcoming trial or defend themselves against allegations, they have still been trying to enjoy their lives, inside sources say.